HigitusFigitus/carousel-plugin/README.md

 # Carousel jQuery Plugin

 > A clean and easy to navigate carousel inspired by material design.
-The number of images and the autoscroll interval are configurable.
+The number of images and the time intervals can be configured.

 ## Table of Contents